dustymabe/summit-2017-container-lab/labs/lab3/chapter3.md

             docker ps
             curl -L http://localhost

-You may also load the Wordpress application in a browser to test full functionality.
+You may also load the Wordpress application in a browser to test its full functionality.

 ### Simplify running containers with the atomic CLI